 Karunya Mane, our shelter for children, is on the outskirts of Mysore.
 It is close enough to the city for convenience, yet far enough away to enjoy peaceful surroundings.

 Karunya Mane (which means "House of Compassion for the Poor" in the local language), is a fully equipped two-story building.
-The first floor houses the girls, and serves as a dining and study area.
-The second floor contains the kitchen, an area for our boys' caretaker, and the boys.
+The first floor houses the girls.
+The second floor houses the boys, and contains the kitchen.
 Excellent private schools, which our children attend, and good medical and dental facilities are conveniently located in the area.

 - The chance to be kids and enjoy their childhood years

 - Quality private school education and daily after-school tutoring, including attendance in alternative schooling for children with special needs

 - Medical and dental attention for all healthcare issues

-- Interaction with other members of society through our volunteer-run programs, which include arts and crafts, singing and chanting, and karate lessons.
+- Interaction with other members of society through our volunteer-run programs, which include arts and crafts, singing and chanting, and drama and dance lessons